 I intend to break this up into various sections in order to give you a few ideas of where to begin now you have made the decision to get started.
-Hopefully this will inspire you to start planning ahead, and give yourself and your garden a head start ready for the arrival of spring, (which will be here before you can say ‘phooey, it’s far to cold to venture outside yet’.)
+Hopefully, this will inspire you to start planning ahead, and give yourself and your garden a head start ready for the arrival of spring, (which will be here before you can say ‘phooey, it’s far too cold to venture outside yet’.)

 Prune your large flowering clematis back quite hard.
 Follow the stems down to a pair of buds close to the soil level and prune away all growth above these.
 With the later flowering hybrids and Clematis viticella cut away all the old stems down to the base.
 New growth should be tied in as it emerges.

-Take some root cuttings from your hardy perennials such as oriental poppies, acanthus, phlox and verbascums.
+Take some root cuttings from your hardy perennials such as oriental poppies, acanthus, phlox, and Verbascum.
 This is easy, simply take cuttings of root from the relevant plants and place them on the surface of compost in a tray or pot.
 Cover with a thin layer of compost, water and then leave in a cold greenhouse or cold frame where they will root in and form new plants.

 Prune back your willow, dogwoods and smoke bush to ground level using secateurs or a pruning saw.

 Regenerate your old perennials as soon as you see new foliage appearing.
-Cut away any dead leaves, lift the clumps and divide before replanting individual outer portions elsewhere.
+Cutaway any dead leaves, lift the clumps and divide before replanting individual outer portions elsewhere.
 Loosen the soil around the clump with a fork and then spread a good layer of garden compost over the surrounding soil.

 Plant your lily bulbs for an attractive fragrant display later in the season.

 If you have ornamental grasses growing in your garden now is the best time to cut away the dead stems that you left on for winter interest.
-If the grass clumps have become large and compacted now is also a good time to lift and divide them before the new seasons growth starts.
+If the grass clumps have become large and compacted now is also a good time to lift and divide them before the new season’s growth starts.

 Remove dead or old stems from established shrubby perennials.
 Cut as close to the base of the plant as you can so that new shoots can emerge once the warmer weather arrives.